 Celebrity pastry chef Christina Tosi of Momofuku Milk Bar knows a thing or three about cookies.
 In particular, Compost Cookies, which are the darling of the Momofuku Milk Bar dynasty.
-Legend has it she learned the premise behind these chocolate-y, potato chip-y, pretzel-y, butter-y, coffee-y lovelies years ago on an island 12 miles off the coast of New England.
-That was where, with limited access to ingredients, she learned to get creative with what she had on hand.
+Legend has it she learned the premise behind these chocolate-y, potato chip-y, pretzel-y, butter-y, coffee-y lovelies years ago where, with limited access to ingredients, she learned to get creative with what she had on hand.
 “We might not have had enough chocolate chips to make chocolate chip cookies,” Tosi recalls.
 “But if we threw in other mix-ins as well, the seven hundred some guests would never notice the shortage of one ingredient—and the cookies would always feel brand-new, because they were different every time.
 I found after many batches that my favorite Compost Cookies had my favorite snacks in them: chocolate and butterscotch chips, potato chips, pretzels, graham crackers, and coffee (grounds).”
 We think the stir-ins she fancies most are as sassy and savvy as any cookie stir-ins around.
-And we think with one taste, you’ll concur.–Renee Schettler Rossi
+And we think you’ll concur.–Renee Schettler Rossi

 - 1 cup granulated sugar